 As we highlighted in our report, “Save Families First: Workers’ Voices & the Need for Action,” A Better Balance has been hearing through our free legal helpline from workers across the country for whom, when they or a loved one are sick with COVID-19, access to emergency paid leave made the difference between losing a job and staying attached to the workforce when they need income the most.
 Unfortunately, Congress allowed emergency paid leave to expire in December, leaving millions of workers and their families with little recourse as they care for themselves and their loved ones.
-We have the opportunity to include in the next emergency relief package the right to paid leave during COVID that Congress let drop in December.

 We are pleased that President Biden announced his support for not only reinstating federal emergency paid leave, but expanding this critical protection to cover all workers.
 Now, it is time for Congress to act without delay to listen to workers across the country to guarantee paid leave for all.